MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Use-OData-to-Return-Obtain-a-JSON-Document.md

     > [!NOTE]
     >  The value of the format attribute must be lowercase: `?$format=json`.

-     If you want to consume the web service as JSON\-P, you can add the `?$callback=<callback function name>` parameter.
+     If you want to consume the web service as JSON-P, you can add the `?$callback=<callback function name>` parameter.

      You can use a similar URI to return the web service as an AtomPub document, in which case the attribute is `?$format=atom`.
-For more information, see [How to: Use OData to Return\-Obtain an AtomPub Document](How%20to:%20Use%20OData%20to%20Return-Obtain%20an%20AtomPub%20Document.md).
+For more information, see [How to: Use OData to Return-Obtain an AtomPub Document](How%20to:%20Use%20OData%20to%20Return-Obtain%20an%20AtomPub%20Document.md).

 ## See Also
  [Using OData Web Services to Modify Data](Using-OData-Web-Services-to-Modify-Data.md)